joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 1. Skills have 3 ranks.
 2. Tools may have up to 1 rank.
-3. Ranks require 4 proficiency points to be earned.
+3. Ranks require 8 proficiency points to be earned.
 4. Tools may reduce difficulty up to 2 levels.
+5. 2 proficiency points are earned on success and 1 on failure.

 ## Time and space